 Bill Kinneberg is in his 16th season at the helm of the Utah baseball program and 24th as a head coach at the collegiate level.
 He has 588 career wins and 343 during his Utah career.
 Kinneberg was named the 2016 Pac-12 Coach of the Year after leading the Utes to the conference championship.

 Kinneberg has taken the Utes to a pair of NCAA Regional appearances, placing second in Fullerton (Calif.) in 2009 and going 1-2 in Oxford (Miss.) in 2016.
-Ten Utah players have been taken in the first 10 rounds of the MLB Draft under Kinneberg, including the school's first-ever first-round selection in C.J.
+Eleven Utah players have been taken in the first 10 rounds of the MLB Draft under Kinneberg, including the school's first-ever first-round selection in C.J.
 Cron (2011, 17th overall).
+Four players drafted in 2017 tied a Utah school record.
 Kinneberg has also established school records for wins in a season at three schools: UTEP (1985), Wyoming (1990) and Utah (1996).

 Kinneberg led the USA Baseball Collegiate Team to a silver medal at the 2010 FISU World University Championships in Japan.
 He also went 25-12 with the 2007 U.S. National Team as its pitching coach, as the team finished with a 1.93 ERA.

 Prior to joining the Utah staff, Kinneberg worked for the Chicago White Sox organization as a minor league pitching coach.
 From 1996-2001, Kinneberg was the associate head coach at Arizona.
 He served an assistant baseball coach at Arizona State from 1992-94.
 In his last two seasons, Kinneberg helped lead the Sun Devils to back-to-back appearances in the College World Series.